gnikylime/LinearDataCode/README.md

 ### Labs

 The labs are written in Matlab Live Script and Python / Jupyter.
 Other than differences that are forced by the languages themselves, the labs are identical.
-There is one lab per chapter in the textbook.
+There is one lab per chapter (except the more theoretical Chapter 6) in the textbook.

 ### Coding Demos